 This self-paced course helps students identify and correct the most common errors of grammatical form, meaning, and use by providing contextualized grammar explanations.
 After enrolling, students must come to the Learning Center for an orientation.
 BSL: Open Curriculum.
 Units do not apply toward AA/AS degree.

-Open Entry/Open Exit Course(s)/O pen Exit Course(s) 53603 LCTR 822 VEA By Arr 9-257A Ward 1.0 6/12-7/20
+53603 LCTR 822 VEA By Arr 9-257A Ward 1.0 6/11-7/19